exams required to studymin uk

 The IELTS Academic test is a cornerstone among exams required to study in the UK, trusted by over 12,000 organisations worldwide.
 Its popularity stems from its thorough assessment of English skills, critical for the 732,285 international students in UK universities in 2023/24.
 Here’s what you need to know:

-• Test Format: Spanning 2 hours 45 minutes, it covers four sections: Listening (30 minutes, 40 questions), Reading (60 minutes, 40 questions), Writing (60 minutes, two tasks), and Speaking (11-14 minutes, a face-to-face interview).
-You can choose paper-based or computer-based formats.
+• Test Format: Spanning 2 hours and 45 minutes, it covers four distinct sections.
+These include Listening (30 minutes with 40 questions), Reading (60 minutes with 40 questions), Writing (60 minutes for two tasks) and Speaking (11 to 14 minutes in a face-to-face interview format).
+You can freely choose between paper-based or computer-based formats.

 TOEFL iBT vs. IELTS - Which to Choose?

 Scoring 0-9 bands; 6.0-7.5 for most unis, 7.0+ for top ones (e.g., Oxford).
-0-120; 80-100 for most, 100+ for elite unis.
+0-120; 80-100 for most, 100+ for elite universities.
 6.5 IELTS ≈ 90 TOEFL.

 University Preferences Accepted by 12,000+ organisations, all UK unis; preferred by UCL for speaking.
 Accepted by 11,000+ institutions, 99% of UK unis; Home Edition adds flexibility.